FrancisH-C/TSbench/installation_supplement.md

 # Linux

-## virtualenv
+## Virtual environment in python

-Here is an example using `virtualenv`.
-For details, see the official documentation <https://docs.python.org/3/library/venv.html>.
+One way to setup a viratual envrionement in python is to use `virtualenv`.
+Here is a simple example, for details, see the official documentation <https://docs.python.org/3/library/venv.html>.

 ### Create